LivePersonInc/dropwizard-websockets/README.md

 Usage
 ---
 In your code you should add the ``WebsocketBundle`` in the initialization stage of the Application.
-Give the bundle your enpoints classes (or ``ServerEndpoindConfig`` in case of programmatic endpoint) as parameteres:
+Give the bundle your enpoints classes (or ``ServerEndpoindConfig`` in case of programmatic endpoints) as parameteres:

 ```java
 public void initialize(Bootstrap<Configuration> bootstrap) {